 Teaching

-I teach a variety of courses on macroeconomics and monetary policy, public economics, and programming in economics across different programs, and regularly supervise policy and seminar papers, and bachelor and master thesis.
+I teach courses on macroeconomics, monetary policy, public economics, and programming in economics across different programs and regularly supervise bachelor and master theses.
+My teaching experience includes bachelor, (research) master, and PhD programs.

 Macroeconomics (BSc)